spirom/LearningSpark/README.md

 # The _LearningSpark_ Project

-# NOTE: THis code now uses Spark 2.0.0 and beyond -- if you are still using an earlier version of Spark you may want to work off the before_spark2.0.0 branch.
+# NOTE: This code now uses Spark 2.0.0 and beyond -- if you are still using an earlier version of Spark you may want to work off the before_spark2.0.0 branch.

 This project contains snippets of Scala code for illustrating various Apache Spark concepts.
 It is